 “Public should trust the appraisers on the value aspect of their properties.
-Appraisers are trained and knowledgeable in this craft, and they are continue honing their skills to serve better.”
+Appraisers are trained and knowledgeable in this craft, and they continue honing their skills to serve the public better.”
 Consultant Gus Agosto ended.

 Cebu, Philippines – AA+ Appraisal & Consulting, the predecessor of AA RealtyPro Solutions, a Cebu-based consulting firm, is pleased to announce that the firm completed serving its 300th client, which also marked the Php 25 Billion plus worth of properties appraised, in more than 70 cities and provinces.
 This accomplishment is indicative of continued growth in leadership among real estate consulting firm in the country market.

 Gus Agosto, President and CEO of the firm, stated “I am so proud of our team and their hard work over the years to reach this tremendous level of success.
 Our primary goal is to serve our clients by helping them both in providing necessary information in decision making.
 It is an honor and privilege to work with entrepreneurs to help them reach their real estate and financial goals.”

 AA+ Appraisal and Consulting was founded to help property owners, developers, government agencies, financial institutions and the like in providing solutions to their real estate needs.
 The Company are committed to helping clients in providing one-stop shop in real estate development consulting, property acquisition and project financial review.